 Commissioned Lay Ministry Overview

 Strong lay leadership is a hallmark of the Unitarian Universalist faith tradition.
 The priesthood and prophethood of all believers has been a theological stance since our movement began.
 While many ordained ministers have been visionary leaders in our faith, we are equally supported by many talented and committed lay members.
-Not everyone feels the call to the ordained ministry, but the Central East Region offers an alternative path to service other than becoming a professional minister.
+Not everyone feels the call to the ordained ministry, but the Central East and Southern Regions offers an alternative path to service other than becoming a professional minister.

-The Commissioned Lay Ministry (CLM) program is designed to help lay leaders take their ministry and service to a deeper level.
+The Commissioned Lay Ministry program is designed to help lay leaders take their ministry and service to a deeper level.

 A good CLM candidate is already an active and committed lay member of a Unitarian Universalist congregation; someone who has a high level of integrity and has earned the respect of fellow congregants.
 They want a deeper grounding in Unitarian Universalism and want to gain more wisdom about the local and larger UU faith community.
 Most CLMs have particular gifts to offer and feel drawn to a particular area of ministry where they would like to expand their understanding and improve their skills.
 Typical areas of focus include, but are not limited to:

 The program is flexible enough to develop individualized training in many areas of ministry.